 Large Wakeparks with a lot of guests can benefit greatly from hostels and hotels in direct proximity.
 Multi-attraction parks with a large-scale operation can increase revenue and profits by expanding into the hotel industry.
 Being able to accommodate guests of your park makes your business attractive to a wider audience and also makes it easy for guests of your park to book an extended stay or travel to the Wakepark with the entire family.

 The investment and running costs of a full-scale, year-round hotel are not to be taken lightly which is why it is imperative to carefully evaluate the business case of such an endeavor.
 Is your hotel going to cover and recoup its costs with just your existing target audience?
 Is it beneficial or possibly even required to expand your audience beyond wakeboarding?
 The financial overhead from building and running a hotel are massive and can potentially have a big negative impact on your overall business if the hotel does not perform as well as expected.
-If you do not have prior experience in the hotel industry and are unsure about the financial risk, it might be worth looking for one or more partners and creating a separate business entity.
-An interesting option could also be to partner up with existing local hotels or hostels for special package deals that would benefit the guests of the Wakepark and hotels alike.

 If a campsite isn’t prestigious enough, but building a hotel is too expensive, then vacation homes are the ideal middle ground.
 You can start with as many as you can afford and possibly build additional ones once this extension to your existing business has proven viable.
 This kind of accommodation is also pretty flexible and allows you to advertise to a multitude of different interest groups to make sure your vacation homes are always fully booked.